huggingface/blog/safetensors-security-audit.md

 For Hugging Face, EleutherAI, and Stability AI, the master plan is to shift to using this format by default.

-EleutherAI has added support for evaluating models stored as SafeTensors in their LM Evaluation Harness and is working on supporting the format in their GPT-NeoX distributed training library.
+EleutherAI has added support for evaluating models stored as safetensors in their LM Evaluation Harness and is working on supporting the format in their GPT-NeoX distributed training library.

 Within the `transformers` library we are doing the following: